THE FOUR DIMENSIONS

 THE FRAMEWORK

-The Inner Compass Method is built around four dimensions — each one a different lens through which we navigate the unknown.
-Together they form a complete picture of how we think, how we interpret the world, and how we find our way through it.
+The Inner Compass Method is built around four dimensions, where each one is a different lens through which we navigate the unknown.
+Together they form a complete picture of how we think, how we interpret the world and how we find our way through it.

 .png)